 Clients may request that we provide information about the decision-making methodology and ask us to verify that the automated decision has been made correctly.
 We may reject the request, as permitted by applicable law, including when providing the information would result in a disclosure of a trade secret or would interfere with the prevention or detection of fraud or other crime.
 However, generally in these circumstances we will verify that the algorithm and source data are functioning as anticipated without error or bias.

 We have in place physical, electronic, and procedural safeguards appropriate to the sensitivity of the information we maintain.
-These safeguards will vary depending on the sensitivity, format, location, amount, distribution and storage of the Personal Data, and include measures designed to keep Personal Data protected from unauthorized access.
+These safeguards will vary depending on the sensitivity, format, location, amount, distribution and storage of the Personal Data, and include measures designed to keep Personal Data protected from unauthorised access.
 If appropriate, the safeguards include the encryption of communications via Secure Sockets Layer, encryption of information during storage, firewalls, access controls, separation of duties, and similar security protocols.
 We restrict access to Personal Data to personnel and third parties that require access to such information for legitimate, relevant business purposes.

 Limiting Collection and Retention of Personal Information

 We collect, use, disclose and otherwise process Personal Data that is necessary for the purposes identified in this Privacy Notice or as permitted by law.
-If we require Personal Data for a purpose inconsistent with the purposes we identified in this Privacy Notice, we will notify clients of the new purpose and, where required, seek individuals’ consent (or ask other parties to do so on Marsh’s behalf) to process Personal Data for the new purposes.
+If we require Personal Data for a purpose inconsistent with the purposes we identified in this Privacy Notice, we will notify clients of the new purpose and, where required, seek individuals' consent (or ask other parties to do so on Marsh Ireland's behalf) to process Personal Data for the new purposes.

 Cross–Border Transfer of Personal Information

-Marsh transfers Personal Data to, or permits access to Personal Data from, countries outside the European Economic Area (EEA).
-These countries’ data protection laws do not always offer the same level of protection for Personal Data as offered in the EEA.
+Marsh Ireland transfers Personal Data to, or permits access to Personal Data from, countries outside the European Economic Area (EEA).
+These countries' data protection laws do not always offer the same level of protection for Personal Data as offered in the EEA.
 We will, in all circumstances, safeguard Personal Data as set out in this Privacy Notice.

 Certain countries outside the EEA have been approved by the European Commission as providing essentially equivalent protections as EEA data protection laws.
-EU data protection laws allow Marsh to freely transfer Personal Data to such countries.
+EU data protection laws allow Marsh Ireland to freely transfer Personal Data to such countries.